rpesl/agentx/README.md

-## Abstract
-Autonomous coding agents are increasingly expected to solve complex, real-world API tasks involving multiple services, dependencies and alternative solution paths.
-However, most existing benchmarks, including SOCBench-D, implicitly assume simplified one-to-one task–solution mappings and lack support for evaluating agentic behavior in realistic many-to-many (n:m) settings.
-As a result, current evaluations fail to capture whether an agent truly understands which APIs are required, how they should be combined, and which endpoints should be avoided.

-We present a Green Agent that transforms SOCBench-D into a fully agentic, reproducible benchmark within the AgentBeats platform.
-The Green Agent orchestrates evaluations for multiple Purple Agents that autonomously generate Python code to solve natural-language API tasks.
-Instead of relying solely on execution success, our approach performs static code analysis to extract all referenced API endpoints and evaluates performance using precision, recall and F1 scores over task-specific ground-truth API sets.

-The benchmark supports a wide range of scenarios, including graded difficulty levels (easy, medium, hard), retrieval-augmented generation (RAG) settings and real-world REST API tasks adapted from RestBench.
-This design enables fine-grained measurement of endpoint selection accuracy, coverage, overuse and task completion across diverse domains.

-By agentifying SOCBench-D and explicitly targeting the n:m task–API evaluation gap, our framework establishes a standardized and extensible benchmark for autonomous coding agents.
-It provides actionable insights into agents’ ability to reason about API ecosystems, retrieve relevant specifications and generate correct, efficient code-advancing the evaluation of LLM-driven software development in realistic, production-oriented settings.
 ## Overview

 The framework evaluates the performance of LLM-driven agents in API code generation tasks.
 It is designed to test how well agents can: